bolderflight/imap/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
+Additionally, the [Bolder Flight Systems Polytools library](https://github.com/bolderflight/polytools) must be installed.
 This library is added as:

 ```C++
 #include "imap.h"